PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 Running Predictions:

 •	This section demonstrates the process of making predictions using the trained models on the test dataset.
-•	It includes code to generate predictions using each individual model (en_model, lasso_model, lgb_model) as well as the stacked model (stack_model).
+•	It includes code to generate predictions using each model (en_model, lasso_model, lgb_model) as well as the stacked model (stack_model).
 •	A weighted average of the predictions from different models is calculated to generate the final predictions (stack_preds).
 •	The predictions are then formatted into a DataFrame (predictions_df) with appropriate column names and index values.

 Here,
-Further we save the predictions to a CSV file (my_predictions.csv) for submission which gives us the sample_submission.csv .It includes code to export the predictions DataFrame to a CSV file with the required format for submission, including the appropriate headers and index labels like:
+Further, we save the predictions to a CSV file (my_predictions.csv) for submission which gives us the my_predictions.csv.It includes code to export the predictions DataFrame to a CSV file with the required format for submission, including the appropriate headers and index labels like:

 ---------------------------------------------------------------------------------------------------------------------------
 INFERENCES: